alexhou00/Deutsche-Survival-Quest/README.md

 * To Pause the game, *ESCAPE* key must be pressed and to resume, the *ENTER*, and *SPACE* keys, or the *Resume* button on pause window should be pressed.
 * When game is "paused", *ESCAPE* key is pressed, an additional in-game menu, which has the similar functionality to the main menu.

-## Game UI
-maybe show some images of the gameplay here

 ## Features